DaKine23/try/README.md

 ```

 To see if a `Do` operation failed due to reaching the limit, you can check the `error` with `try.IsMaxRetries(err)`.

+#### New TimesTry struct

+added an example in samples/exponential to play with this